-Heading Description Service Name Name that identifies th ne network service.
-Status Current availability of Current availability of the service as one of the following: Available One or more service nodes that offer the service are accessible. n Connected Service is available and n sessions are currently active with this service.
-Unavailable Unavailable All service nodes that offer the service are not accessible.
+Heading Description Service Name Name that identifies Name that identifies the network service.
+Status Current availability Current availability of the service as one of the following: Available One or more service nodes that offer the service are accessible. n Connected Service is available and n sessions are currently active with this service.
+Unavailable All service nodes that offer the service are not accessible.
 Unknown None of the service nodes that offer the service are accessible, and one or more is unknown.
-Identification Service identification string, which may describe the service or how to use the service.
+Identification Service identificatio to use the service. on string, which may describe the service or how